bcwhite-code/brians-blueprints/self-building-spacex.md

 accumulator to be accurate.
 Typically, more get added in various power blocks.
 Just remove these two items for now if they're a nuisance.

+When the signal transmitter gets build **change its name** to "Nauvis/Home".

 Near the signal transmitter is a combinator with some constants that will need to be updated as the game progresses: